codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

  caption="Notification for missing/incorrect Shared Configuration Repository"
   max-width="100%"
 %}

+* **No active Runtimes**
+  If Codefresh has already validated the existing Shared Configuration Repository, meaning that at least one GitOps Runtime successfully connected to it, you _cannot change_ the Shared Configuration Repo URL.
+  To do so, you must contact Codefresh Support.

+  Otherwise, you can reset the Shared Config Repo URL only _after uninstalling all the GitOps Runtimes in your account_.
+This option is useful when moving from a temporary account, for example, a POV account, to your organization's official account.
+Codefresh allows you to reset the URL

 ### Reset Shared Config Repo via UI
 You can reset the Shared Config Repo via the Codefresh UI when you see the notification that the URL is either incorrect or missing.